 It really tastes legit.
 It's up there with any bona fide puff pastry but without all the hassle, rolling out and excessive chill time.
 I've been working on it for quite some time - trying different fat to flour ratios and so on and I've finally got it down.

 Each of these delicious homemade pop tarts is filled with raspberry jam and then once baked, covered in a simple icing and rainbow sprinkles.

-You can of course switch out the filling for anything you like - strawberry jam, cherry jam, Nutella....they would all be delish!
-Raspberry is just always my personaly go-to.
-And a good quality one, with seeds and without corn syrup.
+You can of course switch out the filling for anything you like - raspberry jam, cherry jam, Nutella....they would all be delish!
+Strawberry is just always my personal go-to.
+And a good quality one - without corn syrup.
 The Hero and Bonne Maman brands are my favorite.

 Homemade Heart Shaped Pop Tarts

 - 4 cups flour

 - 3 tablespoons granulated sugar

 - 2 teaspoons salt